Kong/docs.konghq.com/app/_src/gateway/ai-gateway/index.md

 #### Data governance

-AI Gateway provides the ability to govern outgoing AI prompts via the [AI Prompt Guard](/hub/kong-inc/ai-prompt-guard).
-This plugin allows the configuration of regular expressions following an allow/deny list configuration.
+AI Gateway provides the ability to govern outgoing AI prompts via an allow/deny list configuration.
 Denied prompts result in `4xx` HTTP code responses to clients preventing the egress of offending requests.

+* The [AI Prompt Guard](/hub/kong-inc/ai-prompt-guard) plugin allows the configuration of allow/deny lists using regular expressions.

+{% if_version gte:3.8.x %}
+* The [AI Semantic Prompt Guard](/hub/kong-inc/ai-semantic-prompt-guard) plugin allows the configuration of allow/deny lists using semantically similar prompts.
+{% endif_version %}

 #### Prompt engineering